Ninsar/convention/csharp/csharp-convention.md

 int index = Int32.Parse(input);
 ```

 #### 2. Do use implicit type var for local variable declarations.
-Exception: use explicit type declaration if no type identifier is present in current statement
+Exception: use explicit type declaration if no type identifier is present in current expression

 ```csharp
 // Correct